Brand42/dev-test/readme.md

 Key deliverables:
   - Candidate should provide a link to a version controlled reposity (git, svn etc.)
-  - Project should be able to be run on a local environment easily, any installation instructions should be included in the readme.
+  - Project should be able to be run on a local environment easily  any installation instructions should be included in the readme  (if it required any specific environment which isn’t node or http server please include container or virtualization as well).
   - Project should be responsive.
   - Not all elements are required, please focus on your strengths and show us your creativity.
   - Please outline in the readme what elements you chose to focus on, what you found easy, what you found hard and provide any feedback on the test in general.